ibm-cloud-docs/power-iaas/set-full-linux.md

 You can customize your RHEL and SLES VMs by running the cloud-init script.

 1. Log in to your RHEL or SLES VM, by using the `ssh root@<External IP”>` command.
-2. To leverage the proxy, you need to export the following environment variables:
+2. To use the proxy, you need to export the following environment variables:
    -	export http_proxy=http://<private_ip_of_proxy_vm>: 3128
    -	export https_proxy=http://<private_ip_of_proxy_vm>:3128

    You need to set the environment variables every time you log in to the VM so that the location of the proxy is identified.
    {: note}

 3. A readme file is generated in the `/usr/share/powervs-fls-readme.md` directory.
-However, the readme file will contain information from this documentation, it should also provide some variables needed to run the cloud-init script .
+The readme file contains information from this documentation.
+However, it also provides some variables that are needed to run the cloud-init script.
 4. The cloud-init script is located in `/usr/local/bin/`.

    a.
 Run the script as _root_.
 You can switch the user to _root_ by using the `sudo su root` command.